Arachni/arachni/README.md

 If you get a scary "Broken pipe" exception a simple refresh will solve the problem.

 #### Remote deployment
-As noted above, the WebUI is, in essence, a user-friendly Arachni XMLRPC client, this means that you can start a Dispatcher on a remote host and manage it via the WebUI.
+As noted above, the WebUI is, in essence, a user-friendly Arachni XMLRPC client, this means that you can start Dispatchers on a remote hosts and manage them via the WebUI.
-Simple as that really.
+Building an Arachni grid is simple as that really.

 #### Encryption & Authentication
 WebUI-client (browser) and XMLRPC Client-Dispatch server authentication takes place using SSL certificate/key pairs.